jvfe/project_panglaodb/manuscript.md

 ](images/wdt_hepatocyte.png){#fig:wdt-hep}

 Several advances towards biological data integration and biological data analysis in Wikidata have been made before, yielding positive results [@doi:10.1101/031971] [@doi:10.7554/eLife.52614] and showcasing it's potential for bioinformatics-related analyses, such as drug repurposing and ID conversion [@doi:10.7554/eLife.52614].
 Wikidata has been proposed as a unified base to gather and distribute biomedical knowledge, with more than 50 000 human gene items indexed and hundreds of biomedical-related properties [@doi:10.1016/j.jbi.2019.103292].
-However, as of August 2020, cell type information is still very scarse, with only 264 items being categorized as instances of cell types (Q189118), of those, only nine have a "Cell Ontology ID" (P7963)[@pmid:27377652] associated, and most have a varying amount of statements (Table @tbl:cell-counts).
+However, as of August 2020, cell type information is still very scarse, with only 264 items being categorized as instances of cell types (Q189118), of those, only nine have a "Cell Ontology ID"[@pmid:27377652] (P7963) associated, and most have a varying amount of statements (Table @tbl:cell-counts).

 | Cell type Item | Number of statements |
 |:-------------:|:---------------:|